 Resource Generation through Convergence with ongoing other development schemes is one of the most significant activities achieved by all the NICRA KVKs since the inception of the project.
 A good number of convergence programmes was carried out by each of the NICRA implementing KVK with ongoing development schemes.
-The prominent development schemes were MGNREGA, National Micro and Minor Irrigation Scheme, Pradhan Mantri Gram Sadak Yojana, Backward Rural Grant Fund, Sunderban Development Board, NFSM, IWMP, IVRI, Forest Department etc. The NICRA KVKs worked a part of the different convergence programmes during the period of 2018 to 2019.
+The prominent development schemes are MGNREGA, National Micro and Minor Irrigation Scheme, Pradhan Mantri Gram Sadak Yojana, Backward Rural Grant Fund, Sunderban Development Board, NFSM, IWMP, IVRI, ICAR-DWR, Forest Department etc. NICRA KVKs being a part of the different convergence programmes during the period of 2019-20.